Librarian and library assistants pay equity claim

 School librarians and library assistants develop the school library as a centre of learning, promoting and delivering a supportive and effective facility for all members of the school community to foster a love of reading and enhance life-long learning.

-A school librarian or library assistant contributes to the development of reading and oracy skills and school wide reading culture through reading programmes, initiatives and events, leadership and support to teachers on reading engagement and developing life-long readers.
+A school librarian or library assistant contributes to the development of reading and oracy skills and school wide reading culture through reading programmes, initiatives and events, leadership and support to teachers on reading engagement.
 They ensure the provision of a wide range of quality reading material, catering for diverse needs and interests.

 They coordinate school-wide guidance and training for all staff and students in effective use of resources and manage the physical aspects of the library including inventory, maintenance, budgets and any health and safety requirements.

-The most current data shows that in 2020, 96.95% of school librarians and library assistants in state or state-integrated schools are female.
+The most current data shows that in 2020, 97% of school librarians and library assistants in state and state-integrated schools are female.
 There are 1,048 females and 31 males currently employed in these roles.

 Since 1998, over 93% of this workforce has been female.
 It is likely that librarians and library assistants have been female dominated roles since their role started in schools.